 Section 25 creates s.
 500.452, F.S., to prohibit the manufacture, sale, hold or offer for sale, or distribution of cultivated meat in this state.
-The bill also provides the penalties for violations and gives the Department rulemaking authority.
+The bill also provides the penalties for violations and gives the department rulemaking authority.
+This section is effective upon the bill becoming a law.